libra/website/docs/welcome.md

 ### Developers

+The Libra ecosystem supports a wide variety of developers, ranging from people who contribute to Libra Core to those who build applications that make use of the blockchain.
+The term developer encompasses all of these groups.
+Developers might:

+* Build Libra clients.
+* Build applications to interact with a Libra client.
+* Write smart contracts to execute on the blockchain.
 * Contribute to the Libra Blockchain software.
-* Write software to interact with the Libra Blockchain.

-### End-Users

-End-users may use clients to:

-* Construct and submit transactions to the Libra Blockchain.
-* Read information about accounts and transactions from the Libra Blockchain.
+This site is targeted at developers.

 ## The Structure Of This Site

-The Libra developer site provides a technical walk-through of the Libra project, it:
+The Libra developer site provides a technical walk-through of the Libra ecosystem, it:

 * Introduces you to the Libra Protocol [Libra Protocol](libra-protocol)
-* Provides abstracts of the Libra technical papers and links you to the latest copy of the papers - [Libra Technical Papers]().
+* Provides abstracts of the Libra technical papers and links you to the latest copy of the papers.
-* Guides you through executing your very first transaction on the Libra Blockchain - [My First Transaction]()
+* Guides you through executing your very first transaction on the Libra Blockchain - [My First Transaction](my-first-transaction)
-* Provides a look at what happens under the hood when a transaction is submitted and executed - [Life of a Transaction]()
+* Provides a look at what happens under the hood when a transaction is submitted and executed - [Life Of A Transaction](life-of-a-transaction)
-* Introduces you to a new blockchain programming language called Move - [Move - Getting Started]()
+* Introduces you to a new blockchain programming language called [Getting Started With Move](move-getting-started).
-* Provides the concept and implementation details of the Libra Core components and the associated API documentation - [Libra Core Overview]()
+* Provides the concept and implementation details of the Libra Core components and the associated API documentation - [Libra Core Overview](libra-core-overview)
-* Includes a [CLI Guide](), which lists the commands (and their usage) to help you connect to the testnet through a CLI client, and interact with the Libra Blockchain.
+* Includes a [CLI Guide](libra-cli), which lists the commands (and their usage) to help you connect to the testnet through a CLI client, and interact with the Libra Blockchain.
-* Includes a [Libra Glossary]() for a quick reference to Libra terminology.
+* Includes a [Libra Glossary](reference/glossary) for a quick reference to Libra terminology.